Knowing how to build a sales funnel from scratch is crucial for any business looking to drive conversions and maximize revenue.

 What is a Sales Funnel?

 A sales funnel is a visual representation of the steps that a prospect takes before making a purchase.
-Depending on the products or services that you sell, it may consist of one or multiple steps.
+However, you'll likely lose potential buyers if you don’t know how to build a sales funnel from scratch.

 The sales funnel for different businesses may look different depending on a company's sales model.
 However, most sales funnels contain the following stages, as shown in the image below.